kevin-fang/Sherry-HW-Finder/README.md

 # Sherry Homework Finder

+Run `npm i` to initialize.
 Given an input homework document in the `doc` format named `HW.doc` (NOT docx) in the root folder, run `node findHWFromDoc.js` on Windows or simply `./findHWFromDoc.js` on OS X/Linux and the program will output the next homework that is due.
 The NodeJS version is able to read directly from doc files, but the Python version is not.

 ## Python (deprecated)
 Given an input text file containing the homework for the current unit, run: